-The theory of constraints is a management concept that postulates that all businesses are limited in achieving their maximum success by one or more hindrances.
-It is used to identify those business bottlenecks so that output is unencumbered and so that - ultimately therefore - financial performance is improved.
+The theory of constraints is a management concept, asserting that all businesses are limited in achieving their maximum success by one or more obstacles.

 Introduced by Eliyahu M. Goldratt in his 1984 book The Goal, the theory of constraints assumes the position that a chain is not strong when it has a weak link.
 Therefore, the constraints - those weak links - need to be identified and removed.
 This ensures that the weakness can no longer damage or hinder the company’s progress and success.

 Using the theory of constraints, a company can focus its efforts and attention on the business obstacles and optimise processes so that it sees improved performance or output.

 A business constraint can be anything that's stopping a company from achieving its goals.

 Typical constraints include: time, capacity, materials, people and manpower, capital resources and money.
 And constraints can come from any area of the business.
 While the theory originally centred on manufacturing, it’s clear that business hindrances can be seen not only in operations, but also in a company’s functional departments, such as HR, marketing, IT, sales, and accounting and finance.

 How to apply the theory of constraints in 5 steps:

 The theory states that it's not effective to simply improve the strong links within your organisation; the weak links will still hamper the business.